limshoonkit/WFGY/ProblemMap/Atlas/atlas-to-ai-adapter-v1.md

 Only use if:

-- the atlas family structure changes
+- the Atlas family structure changes
 - major family cuts collapse repeatedly
 - exemplar logic becomes systemically unstable
 - runtime mode architecture must be redesigned